tarunchauhan25/Course_Assignment/README.md

 We have used two techniques to solve the given Course Assignment problem: Linear Programming and Transportation method

 Our main algorithm is Linear Programming which is implemented in [`courseAssignment.py`](courseAssignment.py) (details of implementation in latex file and video).
 Files [`elec_Algorithm.py`](elec_Algorithm.py), [`hd_CDC_algo.py`](hd_CDC_algo.py) and [`hd_Elec_algo.py`](hd_Elec_algo.py) contain Transportation algorithm.

+It can be thought of a transportation problem where the main matrix will contain a constant value (-1 in this case) for the courses in prefrence list, infnity elsewhere.
+The demands of course will be 1 and supply by the faculties will be their maximum loads.

 ## Libraries used:
 - `numpy`